-The Navajo struggle with some of the worst health outcomes in the United States.
+Many of Navajo Nation’s 300,000 residents are fighting to maintain their tradition of self-sufficiency, especially regarding health.
 Take just diabetes.
 Historically, almost no Navajo suffered from it.
-But now, thanks in part to the scarcity of wholesome groceries available within the Navajo Nation, one in three Navajo are diabetic or pre-diabetic.
+But because of factors including the scarcity of wholesome groceries available within the Navajo Nation, one in three Navajo are now diabetic or pre-diabetic.
 In some regions, health care workers report diagnosing diabetes in every other patient.

 Partners In Health was invited in 2009 to collaborate on strengthening the Navajo Nation’s health system and has since been fighting those inequities and others, through partnership with Community Outreach and Patient Empowerment, or COPE.

 Local shoppers 1.5X more likely to buy fruits and vegetables at stores accepting FVRx.

 More than 2,500 people enrolled in FVRx; 35 stores providing healthier food options.